 As if all that were not enough, it is also worthwhile considering that single-use plastic cutlery can also affect how you perceive the food that you eat1.
 Some foods might taste better to you if not eaten using cheap, disposable plastic cutlery.

-Before we introduced plastic cutlery for the sake of convenience, metal or wooden cutlery were our only options.
+Before we introduced plastic cutlery for the sake of convenience, metal or wooden cutlery was our only option.
 For most of human history, metal cutlery was the norm.
 Often, our modern ways of doing things are so entrenched that it is easy to forget that we've only been doing things the way we do now for a relatively short amount of time.

-It was only within living memory, as plastic took off after the second world war, that plastic cutlery became a commonplace item.
-By the 1960s, plastic had replaced other materials in the kitchen like wood, metal, and glass.
+It was only within living memory, as plastic took off after the second world war, that plastic cutlery, plastic containers, and plastic bags became commonplace items.
+By the 1960s, plastic had replaced other materials in the kitchen, like wood, metal, and glass.

 As consumers became used to a range of modern conveniences like dishwashers and washing machines, they sought out ever more time-saving ideas.
 And had more leisure time for picnics and other outings.
+Plastic straws became synonymous with takeaways, and fast food restaurants also came to prominence.
 Disposable plastic cutlery was born.

 Disposable plastic cutlery has not been around for long.
 And it will not be around for much longer.
 Already, there has been a huge increase in interest in reducing plastic use and tackling plastic waste.